41 Avenue de Wagram,

 “How the West Was Won” ran for months.
 After the last Cinerama movie was shown, the Empire presented 70mm prints on a less curved screen.
 The projection booth was located under the balcony.

 Around 1975, it became difficult to find a suitable policy for the Empire and it was decided to use the theatre as a TV studio.
-For the last months before closing, a revival of Cinerama gave the opportunity to see Cinerama prints again.

 The theatre was renovated adding a new stage for TV shows, new design and a live Sunday afternoon program was broadcast for more than twenty years.
 Projection facilities were kept.